-Net Position - Net position represent the difference between assets and liabilities.
-Net position is reported as restricted when there are limitations imposed on their use through external restriction imposed by creditors, grantors, or laws and regulations of other governments.
-The School applies restricted resources first when an expense is incurred for purposes for which both restricted and unrestricted net position are available.
-Net position invested in capital assets consist of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction, or improvement of those assets.
+Net Position - Net Position represents the difference between assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
+Net Position is reported as restricted when there are limitations imposed on their use through external restriction imposed by creditors, grantors, or laws and regulations of other governments.
+The School applies restricted resources when an expense is incurred for purposes for which both restricted and unrestricted Net Position are available.
+Net Position invested in capital assets consist of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction, or improvement of those assets.